ruby-amqp/rubybunny.info/articles/queues.md

 For cases when multiple consumers share a queue, it is useful to be able to specify how many messages each consumer can be sent at once before sending the next acknowledgement.
-This can be used as a simple load balancing technique to improve throughput if messages tend to be published in batches.
+This can be used as a sample load balancing technique to improve throughput if messages tend to be published in batches.
 For example, if a producing application sends messages every minute because of the nature of the work it is doing.

-Imagine a website that takes data from social media sources like Twitter or Facebook during the Champions League (european soccer) final (or the Superbowl), and then calculates how many tweets mentioned a particular team during the last minute.
+Imagine a website that takes data from social media sources like Twitter or Facebook during the Champions League (European soccer) final (or The Super Bowl), and then calculates how many tweets mention a particular team in the last minute.
 The site could be structured as 3 applications:

  * A crawler that uses streaming APIs to fetch tweets/statuses, normalizes them and sends them in JSON for processing by other applications ("app A").